 Symptoms of Vitamin B-12 Deficiency

 - Anemia along with bone marrow happens due to the inhibition of DNA synthesis.

-- Gastrointestinal symptoms include alteration in bowel motility such as constipation, mild diarrhea, and loss of bladder which is caused mainly because of defective in DNA synthesis by inhibiting replication along with a huge number of cells and also by the autoimmune attack on the parietal cells of the stomach during the pernicious anemia.
+- Gastrointestinal symptoms include alteration in bowel motility, such as constipation, mild diarrhoea, and loss of bladder which is caused mainly because of a defect in DNA synthesis by inhibiting replication along with a huge number of cells and also by the autoimmune attack on the parietal cells of the stomach during the pernicious anaemia.

 - Depression and dementia belong to the deficiency from the underproduction of methionine because of the inability of converting homocysteine into the product.

-- The neurological complex is also named as myelosis funicularis which consists of the following:
+The neurological complex is also known as myelosis funicularis, which consists of the following symptoms:

 - Pathological reflexes.

 - Impaired perception, loss of sense of touch, pressure, vibration, and persistent paresthesias.